brettgenz/pah4rw_DS5111su24_lab_02/README.md

 **6) (1 PT) Are there indexes that you should build?
 Explain your reasoning.**
 I don’t believe that any additional indexes need to be built … at least not with the way I built the tables (see ERD below).
 Between the two primary keys of ‘mnemonic’ and ‘instructor’, which serve as indexes by default, I think that provides ample ability to access everything in all of the tables.

 **7) (2 PTS) Are there constraints to enforce?
-Explain your answer and strategy.
+Explain your answer and strategy.**
-For example, these actions should not be allowed:
+*For example, these actions should not be allowed:*
-- Entering learning objectives for a course not offered by the School of Data Science
-- Assigning an invalid instructor to a course** Primary key constraint: I have not yet checked this thoroughly, but just based on my recollection of what my different courses in the program have covered, there has been some overlap of topics.
+*- Entering learning objectives for a course not offered by the School of Data Science* *- Assigning an invalid instructor to a course* Primary key constraint: I have not yet checked this thoroughly, but just based on my recollection of what my different courses in the program have covered, there has been some overlap of topics.
 In theory, I would think that learning outcomes should be unique throughout the program; I believe it would be worth double-checking to make sure no two courses have the same learning outcome (and the work would be in checking to see if two basically identical outcomes are just phrased differently).

 Basic constraints: Basic checks to ensure any new entries are not null and are of the correct data type for each field (in this case nearly all text but a few other types).